 About Exchanging Money

-U.S. dollars are readily accepted at banks in India to change currency to rupees.
-Because the rate for exchanging money can be higher at airports than at banks, Frommer’s suggests changing the minimum needed upon arrival.
+Banks in India will readily accept U.S. dollars to exchange currency for rupees.
+Because the rate for exchanging money can be higher at airports than at banks, Frommer’s suggests exchanging the minimum needed upon arrival.
 ATM machines are plentiful in big cities.
-When exchanging dollars for rupees, Lonely Planet advises asking the bank for smaller denominations along with larger ones, since some vendors won’t have change for Rs 500 and Rs 1,000.
+When exchanging dollars for rupees, Lonely Planet advises asking the bank for smaller denominations along with larger ones, because some vendors won’t have change for Rs 500 and Rs 1,000.
 Ask for an encashment certificate, which is the bank’s receipt for the exchange.
 You might be asked to show the receipt before changing rupees back to dollars before your departure from India.
 Many banks and airport exchanges won’t change less than Rs 1,000 to U.S. currency.